 As things stand in 2022, flyers reaching Premier 1K elite status can earn 20 more PlusPoints for every 2,000 PQP they earn beyond the 15,000 needed for 1K status.

 In 2023, however, this will be changing to reflect the new elite status earning criteria so as of next year, once a flyer has met the requirements of Premier 1K status, they will earn 20 PlusPoints for every 3,000 PQP earned beyond 18,000 PQP (starting at 21,000 PQP).

 We’ve known that United was planning to increase the elite status targets for MileagePlus members since before the pandemic so while it’s disappointing to see these changes finally being implemented, this isn’t exactly a surprising move.

 What’s more than a little surprising is seeing United moving to a model that allows flyers to earn PQP and PQF from award flights (albeit only on award flights taken with United and United Express).
 This move follows in the footsteps of Virgin Atlantic and Delta.

 To a degree, that move makes United’s miles a little more valuable and should help (slightly) to take the edge off the newly increased elite status targets.

-The changes being made to the PQP caps on the United Quest℠ card and the United Club℠ Infinite card are good to see but will, in reality, only benefit a small percentage of MileagePlus members (cardholders earn just 500 PQP for every $12,000 they spend so the increased caps will only benefit truly big spenders).
+The changes being made to the PQP caps on the card_name and the card_name are good to see, but will realy only benefit a small percentage of MileagePlus members (cardholders earn just 500 PQP for every $12,000 they spend so the increased caps will only benefit truly big spenders).

 United Airlines has confirmed that for the 2023 qualification year it is finally bringing in the increased elite status targets that it announced back in 2019 and that were paused by the pandemic.
 To help offset this negative change, the airline has also announced that select award bookings will now be eligible to earn PQP and PQF and that it will be depositing bonus PQP into all elite member accounts early next year.